yssion/mic-hackathon-GANder/README.md

 **Results:**

+Training outputs of the GAN run on Height channels create falsified Amplitude channels that visually resemble the initial height channels.
+A particularly ideal example is shown in Fig. 1.
+Here, the Height Channel

 **Conclusions and Outlook:**

 We look at ferroelectric-ferroelastic multiferroicity; could we train a similar model to examine, eg. ferromagnetic-ferroelectric multiferroicity?

+But it may be good to mention that gan synthesised images can then be used to supplement data for classification/regression models

 **Methods:**